 According to the 2019 Artprice Contemporary Art Market Report, contemporary art currently accounts for 15% of the global secondary art market – compared to only 3% in 2000.
 Driven by a new phase of growth in 2018/19, the Contemporary Art market generated $1.89 billion, its third best performance in auction history.
 One of the most remarkable developments in 2019 was the record number of lots sold: 71,400, an average of 195 works per day.
 This total has risen by 131% in the past ten years and by 480% since 2000.
 And as market demand for contemporary art has expanded – both numerically and geographically – so has its share of the total art market increased with its price index posting a 22% growth over the 2019 twelve-month period.
 For art collectors and investors, this market segment has demonstrated the strongest price increases over the short, medium and longer terms.

 Aspire is highly regarded for its success in the contemporary art market.
 The combination of strategic positioning, depth of understanding and expertise in the field has contributed to the diversification and general growth in the market.
-This has further encouraged an increased focus on, and understanding of, the quality, desirability and collectability of contemporary art in South Africa.
+This has further encouraged an increased focus on, and understanding of, the quality, desirability and collectability of contemporary South African art.

 Since inception, Aspire has realised significant results for works by Zander Blom, Athi-Patra Ruga, Penny Siopis, Wim Botha, Deborah Bell, Diane Victor, Willem Boshoff, Sue Williamson, Pieter Hugo, Kate Gottgens, Jake Aikman, Mikhael Subotzky, Guy Tillim, Nandipha Nntambo and Robin Rhode, amongst others.